RHS Growing Guides

 Section 1 of 8

-Sweetcorn plants are tall, so not suited to growing in containers.
-If space is limited, you can also grow smaller, fast-growing crops, such as salads or spinach, in between sweetcorn plants – especially those that benefit from a little shade in mid-summer to prevent bolting.
+Sweetcorn is not suited to growing in containers, as it’s so tall.
+If space is limited, you can sow smaller, fast-growing crops such as salads or spinach in between sweetcorn plants – especially those that benefit from a little shade in mid-summer to prevent bolting.

 Month by Month